eyal-klein/nucleus-master/NUCLEUS_ARCHITECTURE_V1.0_FINAL.md

 This is a set of interconnected components (inspired by `nucleus_core` from ATLAS) that implement "The Pulse".

 - **Assembly Vault (PostgreSQL DB):** The central repository for all agents and tools.
 It stores their definitions, versions, and performance metrics.
-- **Results Analysis Engine:** A service that subscribes to `task_completed` events from the NATS bus.
+- **Results Analysis Engine:** A service that subscribes to `task_completed` events from the Pub/Sub bus.
 It analyzes the outcome of every action, comparing the result to the original intent and evaluating its impact on the three Super-Interests.
 - **Agent Evolution Engine:** A service that subscribes to `analysis_completed` events.
 Based on the analysis, this engine makes decisions about the agent population:
     - **Create:** If a new capability is needed, it can generate a new agent/tool.
     - **Modify:** If an agent is underperforming, it can modify its prompt or tools.